mhorga/mhorga.github.io/_posts/2016-07-31-metal-performance-shaders-for-the-ipad-playground.markdown

 {% highlight swift %}import MetalPerformanceShaders
 {% endhighlight %}

 Next, we use `MTKTextureLoader` to create a new texture from the image we added above.
 Now comes the really interesting part!
 Once we created our `MTLCommandBuffer` object, we are not going to also create a `MTLCommandEncoder` from this command buffer as we were used to do.
-Rather we create a new `MPSImageGaussianBlur` object which is a subclass of `MPSImageGaussianBlur` which is a subclass of `MPSKernel`.
+Rather we create a new `MPSImageGaussianBlur` object as in the code below

 {% highlight swift %}let texOut = view.currentDrawable!.texture
 let shader = MPSImageGaussianBlur(device: view.device!, sigma: 5)
 shader.encode(commandBuffer: commandBuffer, sourceTexture: texIn, destinationTexture: texOut)
 {% endhighlight %}

+What's great about the `MPS` objects is that they let you apply a compute shader to an input texture without us even having to configure any states, descriptors, pipelines or even a kernel function!
+The `MPS` object takes care of everything for us.
+Of course, by taking this approach we are somewhat limited to only pick a preset shader and possibly change a parameter such as __sigma__ is for this shader in particular.

 The [source code](https://github.com/MetalKit/metal) is posted on Github as usual.